ManiMajd89/convolutional-spiking-neural-network/README.md

-# ⚡ Convolutional Spiking Neural Network (CSNN) using snnTorch
+# Convolutional Spiking Neural Network (CSNN) using snnTorch

 This repository provides a detailed implementation of a **Convolutional Spiking Neural Network (CSNN)** trained on the MNIST dataset using biologically-inspired **Leaky Integrate-and-Fire (LIF)** spiking neurons.
-Built with [snnTorch](https://github.com/jeshraghian/snntorch) and PyTorch, this project demonstrates how spiking neuron models can be trained using surrogate gradients and used effectively for image classification.
+Built with snnTorch and PyTorch, this project demonstrates how spiking neuron models can be trained using surrogate gradients and used effectively for image classification.

 Rather than computing outputs in a single forward pass like traditional deep networks, this model processes each input over **100 discrete time steps**, allowing neurons to integrate temporal input and emit binary spikes when membrane thresholds are crossed — mimicking biological computation in the brain.

 ---

-## 🧠 Overview
+## Overview

 Spiking Neural Networks (SNNs) represent the third generation of neural networks.
 They leverage **temporal coding**, **event-based computation**, and **sparsity**, enabling energy-efficient and brain-like behavior.
 In this project, we develop and train a CSNN that processes inputs dynamically across time steps, using a temporal window and LIF neurons to accumulate input signals and generate spike outputs.